wp-plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.3.3 - WordPress 4.1+ Update =
+* Added patch for WordPress 4.1
+* The code is going to be rewritten in Backbone for future releases.

 = 1.3.2 - Big Update =
 * Now combining all of the font requests from google fonts in a single http request.
 * Introducing Panels: A new customizer feature in WordPress 4.0 that makes it easier to manage alot of font controls.
 Our plugin creates a new panel called Typography.